Peter Marié: Early life

 Peter Marié was born in France in 1826.
 He was the fourth son in a family of nine children born to John Baptiste Marié (d.
 1835), a ship merchant who traded with Mexico, and Leontine (née Arnaud) Marié, who married in 1811.
-Among his many siblings was eldest brother, Camille Marié (father of Elizabeth La Montagne Pendleton), Joseph Marié, the Vicomtesse de Bermingham, and another sister who married Ferdinand Thieriot of Leipzig, whose father had been Chamberlain to the King of Saxony.
+Among his many siblings was eldest brother, Camille Marié (father of Sally Pendleton, first wife of Francis Key Pendleton), Joseph Marié, the Vicomtesse de Bermingham, and another sister who married Ferdinand Thieriot of Leipzig, whose father had been Chamberlain to the King of Saxony.

 His maternal grandparents were General Joseph Louis Arnaud, a French planter and from Santo Domingo (now known as Haiti), and his American wife, Mary (née Nicholson) Arnaud.
 His paternal grandfather was a merchant from Cap Français, also in Santo Domingo.
 His grandfather was assassinated during a native uprising in Santo Domingo, at which point his grandmother brought Peter's mother and two aunts to New York City.
 His paternal grandfather was maître de port (harbour master) in Cap-Francais in the French West Indies who died in 1792 from an accidental drowning.